-Your Medicare wages are the portion of your earnings that you will have to pay Medicare taxes on.
-Most Americans’ wages are subjected to this tax.
+Your Medicare wages are the portion of your earnings that you will have to pay Medicare taxes on, also known as Medicare tax withholding.
+Most Americans' wages are subjected to this tax.
 Paying Medicare taxes for 40 quarters or more, equivalent to 10 years, gives you access to premium-free Medicare Part A once you are eligible for enrollment.

 - Written by Christian Simmons